Size obviously matters in a fight. However, it is not always the deciding factor.

 Take a look at this fight between a lightweight grappler and a heavyweight MMA fighter.

-Despite being 4 inches and 60 pounds smaller, the lightweight fighter wins.
+Despite being 4 inches shorter and 60 pounds lighter, the lightweight fighter wins.
 In fact, he does so pretty easily.

 This is because of his superior skill set.
 Furthermore, you will also notice that the heavier fighter starts to become tired by the end of the first round.